alttch/eva3/UPDATE.rst

 Update instructions
 ===================

-New UC Driver and LM Extensions API require strict validation for module params (initial, state / action for UC drivers) if supported by module.
+New UC Driver and LM Extensions API require strict validation of module params (config, state / action for UC drivers) if supported by module.
 All modules included in EVA ICS default distribution, have got validation support built-in.

 After applying update, controller error log should be checked as well as list